· ·

 We kept things simple and focused on affordable upgrades.
 Some things mentioned in post we already had so I did not include.
 The cabinet listed was a customed made cabinet for the space.

-This does not include the totsl what we spent for a plumber to install the vanity and the new toilet.
+This does not include the total amount we spent on a plumber to install the vanity and the new toilet.
 Here’s what we spent:

 Item